florentpoujol/LeanPHP/docs/database.md

 ### Running migrations

-Run the `bin/migrations` CLI command, it will run by default with the database connection configured for the current environment.
+Run the `bin/migrate` CLI command, it will run by default with the database connection configured for the current environment.

-To run the migration for a specific environment (useful to migrate the tests database), run it with the `--env=test` option (assuming your test env is named `test`).
+To run the migration for a specific environment (useful to migrate the test database for instance), set the `APP_ENV` variable before running the command: `APP_ENV=test bin/migrate`.

 The migrations that have already run are saved in a table named by default `leanphp_migrations` so that running the command only run the migration that haven't been applied already.

+To delete all the database data and run all migrations again, run the command with the `fresh` argument: `bin/migrate fresh`.

 ## Seeding data